-Members are not able to enter this category directly The SA Honours Committee will work with the Chapter's Executive Director to determine the recipient.
+\Members are not able to enter this category directly The SA Honours Committee will work with the Chapter's Executive Director to determine the recipient.
 Members are encouraged to put forward recommendations by emailing sa@architecture.com.au by the entry closing date.
 See 2.3.5 Enduring Architecture Category for more information.

-11.4 SA Chapter Specific Awards and Prizes
+12.4 SA Chapter Specific Awards and Prizes

-Award/Prize Description Entry fee The City of Adelaide Prize The City of Adelaide Prize recognises projects that bring the streets and spaces of Adelaide city alive and make it a great place to live, work and have fun.
-Projects must be located within the City of Adelaide and have been completed in the past two years.
-Commendations may be awarded but only if the main Prize is given.
+Award/Prize Description Entry fee The Prize celebrates recently completed projects that have made an The City of Adelaide Prize for extraordinary contribution to Adelaide.
 Entry into the City of Adelaide Prize is free.
+Display boards are Design Excellence The City of Adelaide Prize promotes the value of excellent design across Adelaide's built environment, celebrating buildings, public not required but welcome.

+spaces and activities that have the potential to improve our quality of life, attract investment and elevate the city's reputation as being bold, aspirational and innovative.

+To be eligible for judging, the project must:

+- be physically located within the City of Adelaide - have been completed in the last two years

+Individual stages or components of projects are also eligible for nomination.
+Projects undertaken by or for the City of Adelaide, State Government and/or Federal Government agencies will be eligible for nomination.

-Display boards are not required.
-The EmAGN Project Award The EmAGN Project Award recognises a project of merit, whereby members from the EmAGN demographic have made a substantial contribution to the project in the areas of leadership, collaboration & application of expertise and quality of architecture.
-The award is a combined celebration of a built outcome and the contributions made by member(s) of the EmAGN demographic in the areas of: Entry into the EmAGN Project Award is free.
-Entered as an indirect entry (check box) through the National primary categories.
-Selected entries will be required to present to the EmAGN Project Award Jury.
-The presentation to Leadership Collaboration Expertise and Quality of Architecture Who is EMAGN Those within 15 years graduation of a Master of Architecture, or within 10 years registration. jury must be attended by a team member of the EmAGN demographic.
-This presentation to jury is an opportunity to further illustrate their contributions to the areas of leadership, collaboration and application of expertise and Eligibility requirements The project is eligible for the EmAGN Project Award if one of the below is met: At least 50% of the project team is represented by those from the EmAGN demographic quality of architecture.
+The EmAGN Project Award recognises a project of merit, whereby members from the EmAGN demographic have made a substantial contribution to the project in the areas of leadership, collaboration & application of expertise and quality of architecture.

+The award is a combined celebration of a built outcome and the contributions made by member(s) of the EmAGN demographic in the areas of:

+- Leadership

+- Collaboration

+- Expertise and Quality of Architecture

+Project Award

+The EmAGN

+Those within 15 years graduation of a Master of Architecture, or within 10 years registration.

+The project is eligible for the EmAGN Project Award if one of the below is met:

-The lead project architect for this project is part of the EmAGN demographic NOTE The authorising member for the entry is not required to be from the EmAGN demographic for the project to be considered for the EmAGN Project Award.
-SA Architecture Medal The highest honour awarded by the SA Chapter.
-Selected from the field of Named Award winners by a jury comprising the Awards Director, a representative from the SA Chapter Council, a distinguished member and, where not conflict of interest exists, the SA Chapter President.
-N/A
+- At least 50% of the project team is represented by those from the EmAGN demographic - The lead project architect for this project is part of the EmAGN demographic

+NOTE: The authorising member for the entry is not required to be from the EmAGN demographic for the project to be considered for the EmAGN Project Award.

+The highest honour awarded by the SA Chapter.
+Selected from the field of Named Award winners by a jury comprising the Awards Director. a representative from the SA Chapter Council, a distinguished member and, where not conflict of interest exists, the SA Chapter President.